Katy Perry, John Mayer To Reconcile Post-Orlando Bloom Split: Cheating Over?

 Katy Perry could potentially be reconciling with John Mayer, sources claim, adding that the “Who You Love” singer has strongly hinted at wanting to get back with the 32-year-old.

 Katy Perry and Mayer shared an on-again, off-again relationship for three years before calling it quits for good in 2014.
-Endless allegations were made against John, with women coming forward, claiming that they had slept with him while he was seeing Perry.
+Endless allegations were made against John, with women coming forward claiming that they had slept with him while he was seeing Perry.

 The most intriguing part, however, came when Katy would pack her belongings and dump John whenever such stories would come forward, which strongly gave the impression that there had been some truth behind the things that were claimed by the handful of women.